-The Council believes that its recently revised investment strategy will provide the most efficient diversification of assets with no loss in expected return.
+The Council expected that the revised investment strategy would provide the most efficient diversification of assets with no loss in expected return.
 The Fund's revised investment strategy utilises 'diversified growth' investments that aim to provide equity-like return with reduced volatility.
 These growth investments are complemented by an allocation to corporate bonds, in order to provide interest rate sensitivity between the Fund's assets and liabilities.
-This allocation will protect the Fund from sharp movements in its liabilities due to interest rate changes.
+This allocation would protect the Fund from sharp movements in its liabilities due to interest rate changes.
+In practice while the Fund has benefited from low volatity, it has also resulted in lower returns when compared to other LGPS funds.
+A strategic review of the current investment strategy will take place in 2015-16.